tomatolog/manticore/docs/8_sphinxql_reference/call_snippets_syntax.rst

     CALL SNIPPETS(data, index, query[, opt_value AS opt_name[, ...]])

-CALL SNIPPETS statement, introduced in version 1.10-beta, builds a snippet from provided data and query, using specified index settings.
+CALL SNIPPETS statement builds a snippet from provided data and query, using specified index settings.

 ``data`` is the source data to extract a snippet from.
 It could be a single string, or the list of the strings enclosed in curly brackets.
 ``index`` is the name of the index from which to take the text processing settings. ``query`` is the full-text query to build snippets for.
-Additional options are documented in `the section called “BuildExcerpts” <../additional_functionality/buildexcerpts.html>`__.
+Additional options are documented in `the section called “BuildExcerpts” <../additional_functionality/buildexcerpts.md>`__.
 Usage
 example:

 ::